mp-se/gravitymon/src_docs/source/configuration.rst

 .. note::

    A low value such as 30s will give a lifespan of 1-2 weeks and 300s (5 min) would last for 3+ weeks.
 This assumes that there is good wifi connection that takes less than 1s to reconnect.
 Poor wifi connection is the main reason for battery drain.
+   The device will show the estimated lifespan based on the average connection time, if no data exist it will not be shown.

 * **Calibration values:**